Mervinpais/Easy14_Programing_language/webpages/tutorial_homepage.md

-# This is the tutorial home page!

-## Test complete!
+# Tutorials

+## Here are the tutorials i currently offer for the language

+<a href="https://mervinpais.github.io/Easy14_Programing_language/webpages/tutorials/basicFunctions.html">Basic Functions</a>